Women speaking in the assembly . . . is it proper? Hit Counter

 invented by men to control their women or put them in a lower status

 with men.
-Shaul himself tells us that there is no distinction between
+Paul himself tells us that there is no distinction between

 men and women with Yahuah, so if they speak it only "offends" the tyrant,